tdsimao/GODProcessors/README.md

   self preprocess: anArray.

   pcs := PCSProcessors new.

-  # calculates number of ocourrences of each term
-  aDict := pcs countIn: anArray
+  " calculates number of ocourrences of each term" aDict := pcs countIn: anArray